 - Build and maintain your audience with a newsletter - Build mailing lists with Squarespace Email Campaigns to let shoppers know about sales, promote your blog posts, and share news about your shop.

-Create gated content with Member Areas
+Create gated content with Digital Products

-With Member Areas, you can charge customers to access certain pages on your site.
+With Digital Products, you can charge customers to access certain pages on your site.
 You can use this service to offer special blog content, early notifications about sales, or ongoing discounts to members.
 This is also a great way to add a new revenue stream to your business and develop relationships with your brand’s followers.
 To learn more, read our tips on creating gated content for your brand.

 Optimize your store for search engines